What are yellow jackets?

 How can I prevent a yellow jacket problem in the future?

 Preventing yellow jackets can be difficult, but there are a few things that you can do around your home to deter them.
-Prevention tips include:
+Some useful prevention tips for yellow jackets and other wasps include: